Self-Employment Tax & US Social Security Benefits for US Expats

 Self-Employed American Expats

-You may ask what why is it complicated?!
+You may ask why it is complicated?!

 Well, you probably already know that you can exclude your self-employment net earnings from normal U.S. income taxes.
 However, this by no means implies that you can automatically exclude them from self-employment taxes as well.

-But fear not, we at MyExpatTaxes can support self-employed American expats with their taxes.
+But fear not; we at MyExpatTaxes can support self-employed American expats with their taxes.

-The Totalization Agreements for U.S. Citizens Abroad
+The Totalization Agreements for US Citizens Abroad

 So cool, there’s a treaty for that.
 But how do you actually use this treaty on your return?